The Health Project is for young people who would like to contribute to a healthier world

 Summer 2023 or Winter 2023/2024

 Will I need a visa to volunteer abroad?

-Yes, but only if your project is outside of Europe!
-A member of the local AIESEC board in your city will help you through the process of applying for a visa.
+Yes, a member of the local AIESEC board in your city will help you through the process of applying for a visa.